isabella232/presentation-druxt_101/slides.md

 <!--
 # DruxtSite

-### Is for out of the box, Decoupled Drupal site experiences.
+Druxt is not necessarily for out of the box Drupal sites but the DruxtSite module is.

+It provides:
+- a Decoupled router
+- Drupal powered Entity, Fields and Forms
+- Blocks and Regions
+- Views, Menus, Breadcrumbs, and more

+And as Druxt is Reactive by default, it supports inline content editing via the `v-model` directive.
 -->

 ---